The 8 Best Proofpoint Competitors & Alternatives in 2026

 4. Cyberhaven

-Cyberhaven provides an insider risk management solution designed to detect and mitigate risks from insider threats.
+Cyberhaven provides an AI-powered data security platform designed to detect and mitigate risks from insider threats.
 It leverages real-time data tracking and analytics to offer insights into how information is being used and shared across an organization, helping to prevent data leaks and unauthorized data access.
+In February 2026, Cyberhaven launched general availability of its Unified AI & Data Security Platform, bringing data security posture management (DSPM), DLP, insider risk, and AI security into a single architecture.

-Cyberhaven’s core feature is the ‘Data Lineage’ technology, which can trace data flow within an organization from its origin to its execution without obstructing normal business operations.
-This tracing capability is supplemented by advanced analytics that interprets the context of data usage, enhancing threat detection accuracy.
+Cyberhaven’s core feature is its ‘Data Lineage’ technology, which can trace data flow within an organization from its origin to its current state without obstructing normal business operations.
+This tracing capability is supplemented by advanced AI-powered analytics—including its Linea AI Analyst Agent—that interprets the context of data usage, enhancing threat detection accuracy and automating incident investigations.

 Key Features of Cyberhaven